bitmover-studio/bitcoin-giveaway-manager/README.md

-## Provaly fair bitcoin giveaway manager
+## Provably fair bitcoin giveaway manager

 Simple tool to give more transparency and credibility to bitcoin giveaways